Dogs may stay at the our Guest House by arrangement.

 Three Cliffs Bay

 Gower's south coast

 Eastern end of Oxwich bay

 Dog Friendly pubs

-Debbie searched the internet and phones around to find places where our guests could go and ear with their dogs within easy reach of our B&B.
+I searched the internet and phones around to find places where dog owners could go and eat with their dogs within easy reach of our B&B.

 King’s Head, Llangennith

 Llangennith is one of Gower’s surfing hotspots, attracting watersport fans from across South Wales to enjoy its famous waves.
 After a day in the water, a drink and a dish of delicious home-cooked food is usually order of the day, and the King’s Head Inn provides everything you’ll need, even if your four-legged friend is accompanying you.
 The King’s Head has a number of specialities, from traditional British dishes to exotic Thai and Indian.
 We highly recommended taking a look at the specials board for quality, locally sourced dishes including Welsh venison, pork or lamb.
 The cosy and traditional decor of this 17th century inn is bound to leave you feeling warm inside after coming out of even the wildest sea!

 Lying just inland from the bays of Caswell and Pwll Du, and close to the South Gower Road, lies the Beaufort Arms in Kittle.
 The Beaufort is perfectly located for a pit stop on the way back from the beach, exploring woodland or even a round of golf.
 This traditional pub, which has won numerous awards for its hospitality, offers a fantastic range of popular Welsh dishes, and makes the perfect watering hole on a summer’s evening, where you can sip a pint in the beer garden and take in the atmosphere.
 If you’re staying nearby and looking for an evening’s entertainment, the pub is home to a regular quiz night and even hosts a number of live bands throughout the week.

 Rock and Fountain,Newton